beezyb8/finalmlu/README.md

-To Do:
-h2.
-Create bankbybank notes
-    simple textarea width = 99%
-Make it work for new banks!!
-Issue is Special Chars! works without special chars!

 Also create field for application link
 Make email area look better

 - bankshift.js - create pages for each bank, can do when done with ^^^ + write-ups!!!

-3- Logos for each bank download h3.finalize navbar titles h4. make navbar reactive
+3- Logos for each bank download

+h3.finalize navbar titles
+h4. make navbar reactive